Kulei: Rail

 Nearest railway station is Talcher which is 18 km away from the village.
 New railway line between Talcher-Bimlagarh is passing through the village is under construction.
+After completion of the Talcher-Bimlagarh New BG line Samal Railway Station will be the nearest station with mere distance of 3 km.

 Road

 Village is well connected with Bhubaneswar, Cuttack, Rourkela and near by cities with bus service.
 NH 149 runs through the village and connect with Talcher and Palalahara and joins NH 55 at Banarpal to Cuttack and Bhubaneswar.

 Local transport

 Villagers use their personal vehicle for local transport.
 Taxi and auto rickshaw are available on rent for local transport.